 I’m a day late to World Mental Health Day, but seeing as I believe every day should be focusing on our mental health, that’s fine.
 Currently, I’m lying on the sofa, listening to BJ aka Boris J talking about another possible lockdown.
 It’s already making me feel uncomfortable, but hey ho, this is the life we’re living isn’t it?
 I’ve just finished a workout I was too tired to complete, but I’m glad I did and I’m looking at making a tomato soup from Cookie and Kate’s wonderful book I got for my birthday.
 Oh, by the way, I don’t get sponsored by anyone which is great because that means I can be vulgar in describing how insanely orgasmic this tomato soup is – MMMM.

 I’m going to keep this post pretty simple, sweet and quick to the point.
-From the minute I came home/got stuck in England, and was told my Australian visa had gone to shit and I couldn’t re-enter the country, I realised I must take this time to do something extremely difficult but something I’d known for a while whilst backpacking – and that was to go back into therapy.
+From the minute I came home/got stuck in England, and was told my Australian visa had gone to sh*t and I couldn’t re-enter the country, I realised I must take this time to do something extremely difficult but something I’d known for a while whilst backpacking – and that was to go back into therapy.

 I’m not a newbie to therapy, in fact I’ve had a lot of it.
 I first had therapy when I was only 5 years old.
 I had been blabbing onto my little classmates about how my Dad had been diagnosed with MS and that my uncle had recently died of a brain tumour and APPARENTLY, that’s not how playground talk works – who knew?
 Once a week I visited Mrs Cohen and drew how I was feeling whilst learning how to count to ten and it’s funny but I still remember it now.
 When I was 14, I found myself putting on a happy face, when things weren’t so happy at home and it was exhausting.
 I went to the school therapist but I found I was crying more than I was talking and thought it would be easier to not bother.
 Rain check – don’t just walk out on therapy – BUT walk out I did.
 I put the world of therapy into a box and shut it tightly, persevered, grinned like a cheshire cat and laughed until I cried whilst inside my shoe, my sock was falling down – my sock being a metaphor.
 I was 19 when I blurted everything out to my doctor and he referred me to The Tavistock, a specialist mental health trust.
 I was travelling to Ghana volunteering and The Tavistock promised me they’d add me to the waiting list for help whilst I was away – but six weeks later, when I returned, I found out they’d lost all my contact details and hadn’t any appointments that would work with my work schedule.
 Losing hope, I found a psychoanalyst – and I stuck with him for five years, despite feeling like I was unable to connect and he was just annoying me.
 I was scared, I guess, of letting go of him.
 My Grandad had passed, my boyfriend and I had broken up, my brother and my father were going into hospital and I was screaming inside.
-If I lost my analyst – despite the fuck that boy was he getting on my nerves – I would have nobody.
+If I lost my analyst – despite the fact he was getting on my nerves – I would have nobody.

 I guess it was the death of Robin Williams that really shook something within me.
 I connected to his death deeply, because I related to his seemingly, open, funny and outgoing free spirit, who was clearly putting on a greater clown face than I was and it just got too much.
 I think it scared me because I felt that it could be me – therapy wasn’t helping and I had nobody to turn to.
 So I planned a trip around the world, by myself.
 I wanted to see that maybe life was beautiful on the other side, because everything felt claustrophobic and depressing.
 I wanted to learn Spanish in Spain, and backpack South America, India, SE Asia and Australasia – solo – to prove that I COULD be by myself – and I did just that.
 More than anything, I wanted to be alone so I could feel pain, and heartbreak and grief authentically rather than hiding it – and I wanted to conquer my fear of being alone.
 I wanted to write and write, and analyse and grow from my own experiences.
 I did that too.